rwhite35/spring-testcontainer-postgre/README.md

 3. [Sping Boot](https://spring.io/projects/spring-boot)<br />

-   - A String framework library for configuring and supporting a development environment be that local or cloud.
+   - A Spring framework library for configuring and supporting a development environment be that local or cloud.
 Spring Boot is similar Terraform but specific to Spring Framework project.
 It also provides plumbing for much of the projects functionality.

 4. [Postgres](https://www.postgresql.org)<br />